saucelabs/sauce-school/codelabs/Module1_APITesting.md

 Below are the primary learning objectives for this module:

-1. **Overview of API Testing Fundamentals**
+**Overview of API Testing Fundamentals**
 * Understand the relationship between Web Services and APIs
+* Learn about types of APIs
+* Understand API requests and responses, and what types of data are sent and received
+  * Request methods such as GET, POST, and DELETE
+  * Responses data formats & assertions
-  * Demonstrate knowledge of API terminology
+  * API status codes & response terminology
-  * Demonstrate knowledge of API testing strategies
+* Learn to plan and create API tests as a part of a testing strategy

 <!------------------------------>
 ## 1.02 Introduction to Web Services & APIs